Ritikasewa/safe_voting/README.md

 After building an on-chain certificate registry (see my other repo), I wanted a second project that used a different part of Solidity — something with actual logic and computation instead of just storing and looking up data.
 Voting/DAO-style contracts are a pretty standard pattern in the space (Uniswap, MakerDAO, and a bunch of others use some version of this), so it felt like a good way to practice access control on two different roles at once (admin vs. registered voter), array-based storage instead of mappings, and nested mappings for tracking who's voted on what.

-It's not meant to replace Google Forms for deciding where to order lunch from — for something low-stakes like that, a form is genuinely fine.
+It's not meant to replace Google Forms for deciding where to order lunch from ,for something low-stakes like that, a form is genuinely fine.
 This is more about the pattern you'd actually want when the people voting don't fully trust whoever's running the vote, and want to verify the count themselves instead of taking someone's word for it.

 ## How it works